 - 2011 – 93

-In 2014, there were a total of 5,260 nonfatal occupational injuries that required workers to miss days from work.
+According to the most recently released date, in 2019, there were a total of 4,490 nonfatal occupational injuries that required workers to miss days from work.
 While there are many reasons for workers being injured on the job, the following is a list of the most common accidents.

 On the job violent acts – Employers have an obligation to try and provide a safe environment for their employees.
 This can entail providing security and install surveillance and barriers.
 However, workplace violence does not always come from outside threats, but can come from inside the company itself.